aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/02-security-compliance/03-federated-access-to-aws.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 {{% /comment %}}

-This section addresses options and resources to enable your internal users federated access to your AWS environment by using an identity proivider external to AWS.
+This section addresses options and resources to enable your internal users federated access to your AWS environment by using an identity provider external to AWS.

 ## Out of Scope: Application Level Federated Access